doctrine/orm/UPGRADE.md

 # Upgrade to 3.0

+## Minor BC BREAK: Changed order of arguments passed to `OneToOne`, `ManyToOne` and `Index` mapping PHP attributes

+To keep PHP mapping attributes consistent, order of arguments passed to above attributes has been changed so `$targetEntity` is a first argument now.
+This change affects only non-named arguments usage.

 ## BC BREAK: `Doctrine\ORM\Persister\Entity\EntityPersister::executeInserts()` return type changed to `void`

 Implementors should adapt to the new signature, and should call